Northstar engine series: Northstar series

-The engine was introduced in mid-1992 in the 1993 Cadillac Allanté; in 1996 the Northstar became the standard engine on all Cadillacs except the Fleetwood, but is now phased out of all Cadillac models.
+The engine was introduced in mid-1992 in the 1993 Cadillac Allanté; in 1996 the Northstar became the standard engine on all Cadillacs except the Fleetwood, but was phased out of all Cadillac models by 2011.
 The 275 hp Northstar engine was used on all Northstar equipped Cadillacs while the Deville Concours, Eldorado ETC, Seville STS, and in 2000 the Deville DTS, were fitted with the 300 hp version.
 The original Northstar Allanté also introduced the Northstar System which included traction control, adaptive suspension, and antilock brakes.
-Early Northstar required premium grade gasoline to run safely.
+Early Northstars required premium grade gasoline to maximize performance.

-The Northstar was sold exclusively by that name by Cadillac for over a decade before being introduced in the 2004-2005 Pontiac Bonneville and 2006 Buick Lucerne.
-However, the 3995 cc L47 V8 Northstar variant was used in the Oldsmobile Aurora and the 3.5L LX5 V6 in the Oldsmobile Intrigue.
+The Northstar was sold exclusively by that name by Cadillac for over a decade before being introduced in the 2004–2005 Pontiac Bonneville and 2006 Buick Lucerne.
+However, the 3995 cc L47 V8 Northstar variant was used in the Oldsmobile Aurora the 3.5L LX5 V6 in the Oldsmobile Intrigue and Oldsmobile Shelby Series 1.
 The LH2 engine variant received a forged steel crankshaft in October 2003.
 The LD8 and L37 variants received a forged crankshaft for the 2006 model year.
 Cadillac had planned to introduce a V12 Northstar this decade, likely for use in the Escalade, but economics and new CAFE standards killed the idea.